mamgad/DVBLab/course/modules/00_methodology.md

 ## 4. Security Control Assessment

+Security controls are the technical safeguards implemented within an application to protect against various attack vectors.
+This section examines how to assess the effectiveness of these controls through systematic testing and analysis.
+We focus on evaluating authentication mechanisms, access control implementations, and input/output validation systems to identify potential security gaps and weaknesses in the application's defense layers.

 ### 4.1 Authentication Review
 Authentication review focuses on identifying vulnerabilities in user verification systems.
 Key areas include:
 - Password hashing implementation in the backend